rantrix/calendator/api_docs/giveMeCalendarForMonthYear.md

 # `.giveMeCalendarForDate(date) => Array`

-Get an array representing a calendar for the given date.
+Builds an array representing a calendar for the given date, and then caches the result.
+If the method is called again with the same date, the cached result will be returned instead of building it again.

+The method will always check the cache first before building the calendar array.

 #### Arguments